halllo/McpExperiments/README.md

 # MCP Experiments

-These MCP experiments are based on Laurent Kempé's great [tutorial](https://laurentkempe.com/2025/03/22/model-context-protocol-made-easy-building-an-mcp-server-in-csharp/).
+These MCP experiments are based on Laurent Kempé's [tutorial](https://laurentkempe.com/2025/03/22/model-context-protocol-made-easy-building-an-mcp-server-in-csharp/).

 There is a dotnet MCP server over stdio that provides a function to return the current time.

 There is a dotnet MCP client that makes it available to a local LLM which invokes it.

+It uses the official [mcp-csharp-sdk](https://github.com/modelcontextprotocol/csharp-sdk).

 ## Claude Desktop